Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

 # usb_speaker_bass_boost

-This topic provides instructions and information about the MPLAB Harmony 3 USB Speaker with “Bass Boost” audio enhancement demonstration application which is included in the MPLAB Harmony Library distribution.
+This topic provides instructions and information about the MPLAB Harmony 3 USB Speaker with ï¿½Bass Boostï¿½ audio enhancement demonstration application which is included in the MPLAB Harmony Library distribution.

 ## Description